Justin-Bento/portfolio-site/src/content/projects/project-1.md

 ---
 title: 'Agent Webb'
-description: A consulting website designed for an independent real estate agent.
-The platform serves as a digital hub that combines an information center, documentation repository, and professional portfolio to streamline client communication and showcase listings.
+description: Collaberated with a developer to design a consulting website for an independent real estate agent.
+This was my first solo design and development endeavor into the realm of software development.
 publishDate: 'Oct 19 2019'
 tags:
   - 'Client'